xianhuifeng/Sudoku/README.md

 ## Reasoning behind technical choices
 - jQuery: It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 - Jade: Jade is a templating language for html, it makes writing html less verbose and easier.
 It supports template inheritance and one can compile templates into re-usable functions.
-- gulp: for minify use.
+- gulp: For minify use.
 - CSS3: Will be replaced by Sass if have more time, but still super powerful for style and animation.
 - express.js: Used as localhost.
 For testing layout at http://www.responsinator.com.

 ## Changes will be implemented in future
 1. Make more than one board and implement solution method.
 2. Use Sass as Style Sheets.
-3. Modify when user input is invalid, the game board should show the hint(why it is invalid, which cell has the same data which current cell).
+3. Show winner animation.
-4. Make unit test.
+4. Make more unit test.

 ## Author
 Xianhui Feng